 A Rastafarian is there when Rat wakes up, lounging against the balustrade while Rat struggles to open his eyes.
 Rat looks up, noting the long line of the Rastafarian’s body, the black dreadlocks that brush against the marble step.

 “Your hair must weigh a lot,” Rat says.
 The Rastafarian grins, and his teeth are a flash of white amid his face.
 Marlo dated a Rastafarian once.
 She used to tell Rat stories about kissing him, letting her hands get lost in the tangled chords of his hair.

-“It’s light,” she said.
+“It’s light,” she had said.
 “So much lighter than you’d expect hair like that to be.”

 Rat wonders whether it was this Rastafarian.
 It seems unlikely, but so does an endless stairwell.
 Rat is prepared to embrace the unlikely at present.